ibm-hyperknowledge/hklib/README.md

 ## Publish

 In order to publish new releases you must have write access to our [NPMJS package](https://www.npmjs.com/package/hklib).
 On the first time you publish you need to run ```npm login`` and inform your credentials.
-Afterwards you shoud use ``npm run publish`` to build the distributable files and publish a new release.
+Afterwards you shoud use ``npm publish`` to build the distributable files and publish a new release.